How can Energy and Resources be Utilized in an Efficient, Safe, and Sustainable Way?

 Current Research Topic

-Investigating and constructing liquid metal batteries
+- Contributing towards constructing large-scale liquid metal batteries

 Even though Germany has decided to gradually opt out of nuclear energy by 2022, the scientific community around the globe still continues to address the question of whether nuclear power plants and nuclear waste repositories are safe.
 In order to prevent and/or control potentially hazardous incidents in nuclear reactors and to precisely predict the possible dispersion of radionuclides in the environment and at potential nuclear waste repositories, we need to know much more about these highly complex processes.